☀️ Summer Sale! Get 28% OFF + 2x Benefits

 Refer to our dedicated tutorial on how to install WordPress plugins.

-After activation, navigate to Tools → InstaWP.
+Once the plugin is installed and activated, navigate to Tools → InstaWP.
 On your first visit, you’ll need to create an InstaWP account and connect your API to your website.
 This process happens automatically when you create your InstaWP account.

 Click the Connect with InstaWP button, as shown below.

-The Connect with InstaWP button
+Connect with InstaWP

 This will redirect you to the InstaWP website to create an account and approve the connection.